devleaks/cockpitdecks-docs/docs/Layout.md

 The default value of some attributes (like font, colors, and sizes) is fetched at the Cockpit level if they are not specified at the Layout level.

 # Pages

 Other files in the folder are considered to be [[Page|Pages]] in the layout.

 # Default Layout

-If a deck has no layout specified, Cockpitdeck will generate one with one default page that will display a logo image on the deck (if it isi capable of displaying images...) and use the first available push button to toggle X-Plane Map On or Off.
+If a deck has no layout specified, Cockpitdecks will generate one with one default page that will display a logo image on the deck (if it is capable of displaying images...) and use the first available push button to toggle X-Plane Map On or Off.